nuthanc/microservice/ticketing/README.md

 ### What's that Angle Bracket For?
 * Angular brackets are for generic syntax
-* You can think them as functions or types
+* You can think them as functions of types
 * When we call model with parenthesis
 * UserDoc and UserModel can be seen as arguments to model
 * They are **types** being provided to the function